YirongMao/TensorRT-Custom-Plugin/README.md

 # TensorRT-Custom-Plugin
+This repository describes:
-This repository describe how to add a custom TensorRT plugin in c++ and use in python
+  how to add a custom TensorRT plugin in c++, how to build and serialize network with the custom plugin in python how to load and forward the network in c++.